-You may do hundreds of crunches and leg raises until your abs almost explode, but you still won’t see those abs if you don’t reduce the percentage of your total body fat 15% or less.
-Fat loss is a full-body process and that means you need to stick to a calorie deficit and train all muscle groups to achieve it.
+You may do hundreds of crunches and leg raises, but you still won’t see those abs if you don’t reduce the percentage of your total body fat 15% or more.
+Fat loss is a full-body process, and that means you need to stick to a calorie deficit and train all muscle groups to achieve it.

-There are no magic tricks to carving out an impressive core!
-If you want great abs, you need to do three things—eat right, train right and burn fat!
+There are no magic tricks to carving out an impressive core with stomach workouts!
+If you want great abs, you need to do three things—eat right, train right, and burn fat!

 |||^||Journal of Novel Physiotherapies: Effects of Core Strengthening on Cardiovascular Fitness, Flexibility and Strength on Patients with Low Back Pain|

 |||^||Medical Express: Muscle Activation Pattern During Isometric Ab Wheel Rollout Exercise in Different Shoulder Angle-Positions|

 |||^||Physical Therapy: Electromyographic analysis of traditional and nontraditional abdominal exercises: implications for rehabilitation and training.|